Why do you need a medicated shampoo for babies with Cradle Cap?

 Symptoms traditionally appear along the top of the head, reaching from the top of the eyebrows across the scalp (like a cap).
 It is common to also see symptoms along the back of the ears, in the neck folds, in the arm pits, and in the folds of the diaper area.
 If you are unsure whether or not your baby has cradle cap or another underlying condition, you should see your doctor for a diagnosis.

+An effective shampoo for treating seborrheic dermatitis, or cradle cap, should contain an FDA approved active ingredient named Pyrithione zinc.
 Pyrithione zinc has antifungal properties that is entirely safe to apply to your baby’s head and body.
 When choosing a cradle cap shampoo, it is important to pay attention to other ingredients and avoid purchasing products that may have fragrances or other harsh elements that can further irritate your baby’s sensitive scalp.
+Happy Cappy avoids such harsh ingredients and provides a product that is 95% natural, hypoallergenic, dermatologist-tested, and safe for babies and children.